ManuelaCarriero/PyExTra/README.md

 # Stochastic Simulation Algorthm (SSA)

 **Gillespie algorithm** (i.e. **stochastic simulation algorithm**) samples the probability distribution described by the master equation.
-The basic idea is that events are rare, discrete, *separate* events, i.e., each event is an arrivial of a Poisson process and the algorithm is based on the following steps:
+The basic idea is that events are rare, discrete, *separate* events, i.e., each event is an arrivial of a Markov process and the algorithm is based on the following steps:
 1. Choose some **initial states** (in this case, initial state of gene that is active or inactive, initial number of mRNA molecules **m<sub>0</sub>** and initial number of proteins **p<sub>0</sub>**);
 2. A state change will happen.
 In this approach, the event that can happen is one of the following:
     * *gene activation*: the state of the gene switches from inactive to active and, in such case, there is no increase or decrease in the number of RNA or protein molecules;